 • Demonstrated attention to detail and analytical skills.

 • Ability to work effectively in a team environment .

 Commensurate with experience.
-Minimum starting salary is $45,000/year before tax and health insurance (will vary with the exchange rate between yen and dollar).
+Minimum starting salary will be $40,000/year before tax and health insurance (will vary with the exchange rate between yen and dollar).
 The contract can be extended every year and up to maximum five years (or nine years, depending on research grant).